Galaxy PLP Hero

 in women’s economic empowerment

-Starting in 2016, we have worked with the international humanitarian organisation CARE to help improve the livelihoods of cocoa farming families through increased access to savings, loans and other income generating support.
+Starting in 2016, we have worked with the international humanitarian organization CARE(open in new tab) to help improve the livelihoods of cocoa farming families by funding the Women for Change program.

 Numerous studies demonstrate that enabling greater participation of women in businesses, communities and economies delivers measurable benefits.
 Women can influence the household quality of life and play a key role in their children’s welfare and education, food security, nutrition and health, helping to drive the long-term prospects for a future of thriving cocoa farming households and communities.
 Therefore, programs that promote women’s empowerment and capacity building are vital to helping them develop the knowledge and skills they need to protect their children and provide them with experiences and opportunities to learn and grow.